 A person may retrieve information from the Electronic Filing System at the court's Internet site by obtaining a PACER login and password.
-A person who has PACER access may retrieve docket sheets and documents in civil cases, except for social security cases, in which only counsel in the case may retrieve certain documents.
-Docket sheets in criminal cases are available to a person with PACER access, but only counsel for the government and for a defendant may retrieve documents electronically in a criminal case.
-Neither a social security case nor criminal case is available for public view over the Internet in accordance with the policy established by the Judicial Conference of the United States.
-However, when ordered by court upon the agreement of the parties, a high profile criminal case may be accessed when it is for the convenience of the parties and in the public interest to do so.
+A person who has PACER access may retrieve docket sheets and documents in civil cases other than social security cases, in which only counsel in the case may retrieve certain documents and for most criminal cases/documents filed on or after November 1, 2004, in conjunction with Judicial Conference Policies on Privacy and Electronic Public Access.
 Any case or document under seal shall not be available to the public through electronic or any other means.